Words of Wisdom, and Myths, about Grant Writing

 Recent grants received by our clients include:

-$35,000 for an agency that provides assistance to children in the last stages of terminal cancer – for wishes and gifts for children terminally ill with cancer
+$35,000 (2 grants) for an agency providing assistance to needy families with children in the last stages of terminal cancer - for gifts, last wishes, and financial assistance